perl11/cperl/STATUS.md

 # Known bugs

+The -d debugger fails on most signatures.

-See the github issues: [github.com/perl11/cperl/issues](https://github.com/perl11/cperl/issues)
+See the github issues: [github.com/perl11/cperl/issues](https://github.com/perl11/cperl/issues?q=is%3Aissue+is%3Aopen+label%3Abug)

 The following CPAN modules have no patches for 5.26.0c yet: